backdrop-contrib/tac_lite/README.txt

-VERSION: CVS HEAD, compatible with Drupal 6.x
+VERSION: CVS HEAD, compatible with D7, dev release use at own risk.

 OVERVIEW
 --------